AIFLAM Mediation & Arbitration Course

 This course will be conducted: - Online: webinars, reading and online learning course Thursday 24 May – from 1.00pm – 5.00pm Friday 25 May – 8.30 – 4.30pm Assessments to be completed during and after the course

-The latest edition of FLS News is now available through the member library.
+The latest edition of Case Update is now available through the member library.